sdn-ixp/iSDX/examples/test-ms/README.md

 ```

 ### Run xctrl (IXP Controller)
-The IXP controller installs forwarding table entries in the input and output switches in the switch fabric via the fabric manager.
-Because all of these rules are static, they are computed only at initialization.
-Moreover, the IXP controller handles ARP queries and replies in the fabric and ensures that these messages are forwarded to the respective participants’ controllers via ARP relay.
+The IXP controller initializes the sdx fabric and installs all static default forwarding rules.
+It also handles ARP queries and replies in the fabric and ensures that these messages are forwarded to the respective participants’ controllers via ARP relay.

 ```bash
 $ cd ~/iSDX/xctrl/